tencent cloud

 Sync time lag between source and target instances in the incremental stage

-Calculation method: Time lag = the current time of the source instance - the time recorded when the latest source instance binlog event is being executed in the target instance.
-Calculation of the data sync time lag depends on the incremental binlogs of the source database.
-Therefore, if there are no DDL or DML operations performed on the source database for a long time, the value of this metric will gradually increase and thus cannot reflect the actual sync time lag.
-If the value is -1, it indicates that the existing data has been synced, but there is no refresh of the incremental data.
-In this case, you can refresh the metric by running a SQL statement on the source database to get the correct metric value.
+In scenarios where the source database is read-only, a time lag occurs if no data is written to the source database for a long time.
+The calculation of the data sync time lag depends on the incremental binlogs of the source database.
+Therefore, if no DDL or DML operation is performed on the source database for a long time, the value of this metric will gradually increase and thus cannot reflect the actual sync time lag.
+For example, the value -1 indicates that the existing data has been migrated, but no incremental data is updated.
+To solve this issue, DTS adopts the heartbeat mechanism in the source database to continuously update the incremental data.
+However, this mechanism is unavailable if the source database is read-only.
+As a result, a time lag still exists.

 Data Gap in Data Sync